TensorNetwork/tensornetwork.org/src/software/index.md

 * <a href="http://solomon2.web.engr.illinois.edu/ctf/">Cyclops Tensor Framework</a> (C++)<br/>
   This library provides automatic parallelization of operations on multidimensional (sparse) arrays.
-An array with k dimensions is represented by a tensor of order k.
-  By default, the tensor elements are floating point numbers and tensor operations are combinations of products and sums.
-However, a user can define any statically-sized type and elementwise operations.
-CTF supports general tensor sparsity, so it is possible to define graph algorithms with the use of sparse adjacency matrices
+Cyclops supports general tensor sparsity, so it is possible to define graph algorithms with the use of sparse adjacency matrices

 * <a href="https://itensor.org">ITensor</a> (C++, Julia)<br/>